-For our analysis below, we assume $\kappa = 0.15$ and $\beta = 1$.
-The value of κ is consistent with Calvo price setting with one-quarter of all prices reoptimized each quarter, log utility from consumption, and a 0.8 elasticity of disutility from work.18 We assume that the variance of the markup shocks equals unity; shocks to the natural rate of interest play no part in our analysis below.
+For our following analysis, we assume $\kappa = 0.15$ and $\beta = 1$.
+The value of κ is consistent with Calvo price setting with one-quarter of all prices reoptimized each quarter, log utility from consumption, and a 0.8 elasticity of disutility from work.18 We assume that the variance of the markup shocks equals unity; shocks to the natural rate of interest play no part in our analysis in the following.
 Our results are not qualitatively sensitive to these parameter assumptions.